Offers in Compromise

 An Offer in Compromise may allow you to resolve your IRS debts for an amount substantially less than you owe.
 The focus is not on the amount of the liability, but on how much you can afford to pay.
 Even the IRS can’t get blood out of a stone, so if the proper procedures are followed it will settle on the basis of “doubt as to collectibility.”
 Less frequently, offers can be based on “doubt as to liability,” or in the interest of “effective tax administration.”
 A side benefit is that while the IRS is considering your Offer in Compromise proposal, it is legally prohibited from pursuing collection activity against you.
 In other words, while the Offer is in the pipeline the IRS cannot seize assets or garnish your wages.

 Despite efforts to make it more “user-friendly,” the Offer in Compromise program remains difficult and frustrating, and it is getting worse all the time.
-Remember, these are the same folks who brought you that simple, easy to understand Form 1040.
+Remember, these are the same folks who brought you that simple, easy-to-understand Form 1040.
 Most people do not have the experience or the knowledge of IRS collection policies and procedures to be able to assemble and effectively negotiate an Offer in Compromise.
 As a result, the IRS turns back most Offers as “unprocessable” before they even get to the merits of the offer proposal.
 And of those deemed processable, most are rejected.
 Accordingly, it is very important to do it right the first time.

 Contact us to see if you might qualify

-We will ask you about your situation and give you a preliminary idea of what you would have to offer to have a reasonable chance of the Service accepting a settlement proposal.
+At Burton J. Haynes, P.C.
+Attorneys at Law we ask you about your situation and give you a preliminary idea of what you would have to offer to have a reasonable chance of the Service accepting a settlement proposal.
 We can also then give you a better estimate of what it would cost to have us represent you in preparing and negotiating the Offer in Compromise.
 If you do decide to retain our services, we will send you a formal engagement letter and then begin preparing your Offer in Compromise.
 We will also consider, with your assistance and active participation, whether other alternatives might be available to you.

 After filing a Power Of Attorney form with the IRS, we typically secure “transcripts” of your accounts to verify that your tax returns, withholding credits and payments have been properly posted, and to determine whether the statute of limitations on collections is near expiration.
 Often, we also file a request under the Freedom of Information Act to get the IRS’s files on your case so we can see the basis for the assessments, previously filed financial statements, internal computations of your ability to pay — anything that would help us get the full picture and to therefore represent you more effectively.